Frequently asked questions

 Teenage intensive course students (16 to 18 years) attend classes at the main school, along with the adults.

-For young learners (10-13 years), St Peter’s Youth & Community Centre is used in June and the first half of July.
+For young learners (10-13 years), St Peter’s Community Centre is used in June and the first half of July.
 There are 4 rooms plus recreational areas for students to use during breaks.
 St George’s Preparatory School is available in the latter half of July and August.
 This private school occupies a beautiful granite building with purpose built classrooms and spacious grounds.
-Both campuses are located around 10 minutes by bus from St Brelade’s College.
+Both campuses are located 15 minutes by bus from St Brelade’s College.

 Outside of summer, all young students attend our main adult school where they can make use of a teenage student lounge along with a volleyball area outside.